STIFTMAN/CustomGameLobby/README.md

 <p>Multiple choise.
 When the game is finished, it tells you if you won or lost.</p>

 <h2>Notes</h2>
 <p>One Section have to be there to play.
-There have to be only correct answer, exept you play path.</p>
+There have to be only correct answer, exept you play path.
+If you want to play alone, choose 'oneforall', else it needs 2 players to start.</p>
   <p>IMPORTANT: <code>-1</code> at jmp means <code>lose</code> and <code>0</code> means <code>win</code></p>